VAT Payment Calculator

 What are the different Czech VAT rates?

-Which products fall under the first reduced VAT rate (15%)?
+Which products fall under the reduced 12% VAT rate?

-Which new services now fall under second reduced VAT (10%)?
+What services fall under the reduced 12% VAT rate?

 How do I double-check VAT rates in the Czech Republic?